robot5000-design/ms3/testing.md

     1. If logged-in, logout.
 Click on Browse Reviews in the navbar and select any review.
 This should open a route ending /review_detail/tmdb_id/media/popular/0, where tmdb_id is an integer and media is tv or movie.
 On the Review Detail page, a message should be displayed 'Please Log-In to submit a Review'. __PASS__

     2. Login.
 Click on Browse Reviews in the navbar and select any review.
 Now on the Review Detail page, there should be a Review This button.
-Click the Review this button and it should open the New Review page. __PASS__
+Click the Review this button and it should open the New Review page.
+Submit the review. __PASS__

+    3. Click on Browse Reviews again.
+Pick the last review, left in step 2.
+A message, "You've already reviewed this.", should be displayed.
+An Edit Review button should be available on that review only. __PASS__

+    4. Logout.
+Click on Browse Reviews again.
+Pick the last review, left in step 2.
+The Edit Review button should not be available. __PASS__

+    5. Login as a different user.
+Click on Browse Reviews again.
+Pick the last review, left in step 2.
+The Edit Review button should only be available for a review left by the logged-in user. __PASS__

 - TC10